Jellemvdl/InstanceDiffusion-extension/blogpost.md

 To enable a more generic and flexible scene-layout control in terms of location and attributes of the instances, the authors focused on 2 conditioning inputs for each instance (1.Location + 2.
 Text Caption describing the instance).
 The authors then used a pretrained text-to-image UNet model that is kept frozen and added the 3 above-mentioned learnable blocks (UniFusion, ScaleU,Multi-Instance
 Sampler).
 ##### UniFusion Block
-This block is added between the self-attention and cross-attention layers of the backbone.
+This block is added between the self-attention and cross-attention layers of the backbone which is crucial in leveraging the model's architecture and therefore enabling image generation that adhere to specific instance attributes and locations , similar to how Flamingo (VLM) [8] proccesses vision and language inputs.
 The main aim of this block is to tokenize the per-instance conditions and fuse them together with the visual tokens obtained through the frozen text-to-image model.
 One of the key operations in this block is the *location parmeterization* which is responsible for converting the 4 location formats into 2D points.
 The *instance tokenizer* then converts these 2D point coordinates for each location using the Fourier mapping.
 Moreover, it encodes the text prompt using a CLIP text encoder , concatenates the location & text embeddings and feeds them into a MLP network to obtain a single token embedding for the instances.

 ##### ScaleU Block
 This block contains 2 learnable,channel-wise scaling vectors for the main & skip connected features.
 These vectors are then incorporated into each of the UNet's decoder blocks which lead to an increase in the number of parameters and performance gains.